 Goal A: A bigger piece of the pie

-Here are some strategies to perturb this equilibrium, get more people to buy vs a competitor and hence get a bigger piece of the food-pie:
+There are three strategies to perturb this equilibrium and hence get a bigger piece of the food-pie:

 - Vertical Integration: Drill down the supply chain

 - Brand & Product Differentiation

 Strategy 1| Vertical Integration: Drill down the supply chain

 Before we dive in, let's zoom out and understand the e2e journey of a burger.
 From produce to your plate.
 This is the supply chain of a burger.

 Every arrow here is an opportunity to capture more of the supply chain.
 It is a chance to increase margins ever so slightly.

 Margins: Cows are raised in a farm and beef is produced as a result.
 This beef then goes from that supplier to a beef patty provider.
 In order to turn out a profit, the beef has to be sold above cost.
 That is called the margin of the product.
 If 1kg of beef, is sold for 25$ and it cost 15$ to produce then the farmer will have a profit of 5$ per kg of beef sold.
 In the exact same manner, the beef patty supplier will use that 1kg of beef to make 1 pack of beef patties to a burger restaurant for say 40$ while their costs for producing them were 30$ so they will have a profit of 10$ per pack.
 The burger restaurant will use the beef patty to make burgers and sell them for 15$ when their costs were 10$ and make a profit of 5$ and so on.